decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

 ### Synchronizing Wallets

-**If using the native wallets** that are integrated with the DEX client (see above), you can skip this section.
+**If using the native wallets** that are integrated with Bison Wallet (see above), you can skip this section.

-If you choose to use an external wallet (full node or Electrum), you must start and synchronize them with their networks *before* running the DEX client.
+If you choose to use an external wallet (full node or Electrum), you must start and synchronize them with their networks *before* running Bison Wallet.

 Note that Bitcoin Core and most "clones" support block pruning, which can keep your blockchain storage down to a few GB, not the size of the full blockchain,